MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_synchronizationobjectinfo2.md

 [out] The output ID that the compositor wishes to receive notifications for.

-### -field PeriodicMonitoredFence.hAdapter [in]
+### -field PeriodicMonitoredFence.hAdapter

-A handle to the adapter associated with VidPnSourceID
+[in] A handle to the adapter associated with VidPnSourceID

 ### -field PeriodicMonitoredFence.VidPnTargetId

-### -field PeriodicMonitoredFence.Time [out]
+### -field PeriodicMonitoredFence.Time

-Represents an offset before the VSync (time of VSync – Time parameter).
+[out] Represents an offset before the VSync (time of VSync – Time parameter).
 The Time value may not be longer than a VSync interval (1 / DisplayModeRefresh).
 Time is specified in units of 100ns.

-### -field PeriodicMonitoredFence.FenceValueCPUVirtualAddress [in]
+### -field PeriodicMonitoredFence.FenceValueCPUVirtualAddress

-Read-only mapping of the fence value for the CPU
+[in] Read-only mapping of the fence value for the CPU

-### -field PeriodicMonitoredFence.FenceValueGPUVirtualAddress [in]
+### -field PeriodicMonitoredFence.FenceValueGPUVirtualAddress

-Read-only mapping of the fence value for the GPU
+[in] Read-only mapping of the fence value for the GPU

-### -field PeriodicMonitoredFence.EngineAffinity [in]
+### -field PeriodicMonitoredFence.EngineAffinity

-Defines physical adapters where the GPU VA will be mapped
+[in] Defines physical adapters where the GPU VA will be mapped

 ### -field Reserved

 A structure that is reserved for future use.
 This structure contains the following member:

-### -field Reserved.Reserved
+### -field Reserved.[8]

 An array of 64-bit values that are reserved for future use.

-### -field SharedHandle [out]
+### -field SharedHandle

-A handle to the shared synchronization object if a shared handle currently exists.
+[out] A handle to the shared synchronization object if a shared handle currently exists.
 The driver should share synchronization objects using NT handles.
 It should set the [**D3DDDI_SYNCHRONIZATIONOBJECT_FLAGS::NtSecuritySharing**](ns-d3dukmdt-_d3dddi_synchronizationobject_flags.md) to indicate that the object will be shared using NT handles and call [**D3DKMTShareObjects**](../d3dkmthk/nf-d3dkmthk-d3dkmtshareobjects.md) to get an NT handle.
 Using global handles is not secure.
 Any process can guess a global handle and open a shared objects.
 Global handles are supported only for compatibility reasons with old D3D runtimes.

 ## -see-also